Self-induced stochastic resonance: A physics-informed machine learning approach: SISR: A physics-informed neural network approach

 For evaluation, we predict the target sequence and compute the normalized root-mean-square error (NRMSE).
-To ensure reproducibility, the NumPy and PyTorch random seeds are fixed to 42.
 The optimal training epoch is selected as the one yielding the smallest NRMSE, defined for a reference sequence \(y = \{y_t\}_{t=1}^N\) and its predictions \(\hat{y} = \{\hat{y}_t\}_{t=1}^N\) by